 Tip: Endlers, like most livebearing fish, are prolific breeders.
 If you keep both males and females you will need to allow plenty of extra tank space to accommodate the regular influx of new arrivals.
 You also need to have at least a 1:2 male/female ratio to prevent the females becoming exhausted.

-To find out more about how Endlers breed click hereOpens in a new tab. to read my article ‘How Do Endlers Breed?’.
+To find out more about how Endlers breed click here to read my article ‘How Do Endlers Breed?’.

 So What Size Tank Do Endlers Need?